When I look back on 2019, it’ll be categorized as a year of change. The most notable changes include:

 - We moved from Baltimore to South Florida

-If you’re inexperienced in the startup world, than you likely read those 2 bullets and thought to yourself, ‘Dang, this guy got rich & ran off into the sunset.’
+If you’re inexperienced in the startup world, then you likely read those two bullets and thought to yourself, ‘Dang, this guy got rich & ran off into the sunset.’

 But only part of that is true.
 I worked at Blispay since day 0.
 It was epic.
 My lifes work to date.
 Starting Blispay was exciting for many reasons: